washingtontrails/mapboxstory-trailsrebooted2023/README.md

 ### Images and Video

-When developing locally, images will be loaded from the `/src/images/` folder directly, and video will be loaded from right inside `/src/`.
+When developing locally, images and video will are assumed to be kept in the `/src/images/` folder.
 When running inside the Plone site, the same images will be fetched from github.com or cdn.statically.io, so all images must be included in the repository!

 # Mapbox Original Docs Start Here